 These small, pillow shaped pieces of charcoal are commonly mixed with additives or chemicals to help them light quicker.
-Although nowadays it’s easy enough to find briquettes that are all natural and don’t have additives, there is definitely more processing that goes into the making of briquettes.
+Although nowadays it’s easy enough to find briquettes that are all natural and don’t have additives, there is more processing that goes into the making of briquettes.
 A byproduct of the extra processing is that briquettes will leave a large amount of ash after you use them for a cook.

 How Are Charcoal Briquettes Made?